Beagle Bay Community, Western Australia

 Beagle Bay is a medium-sized Aboriginal community on the western side of the Dampier Peninsula, north of Broome in the Kimberley region of Western Australia.

-Background
+Beagle Bay was named in 1838 by John Clements Wickham, captain of HMS Beagle.

+Geography

 The community is situated adjacent to the Indian Ocean.
 Beagle Bay is the gateway to communities further north such as Djarindjin, Lombadina, Bobieding and Ardyaloon.
 The main access road from Broome is unpaved and so becomes inaccessible during the wet season, although it remains connected to other towns on the peninsula to the north by a bitumenised road.

 History

 The community was established by Trappist monks around 1890.
 Beagle Bay has a history of caring for stolen children.
 In 1884, the first priest arrived to serve the Catholics in the Kimberley, and to try to convert the Aboriginal people.
 Bishop Matthew Gibney founded the Beagle Bay mission, developed in the land of the Nyul Nyul people; this became a site for the Aboriginal people in 1890.

 The first Catholic school was established by the Trappist Fathers at Beagle Bay in 1892.
 In 1895, the Trappist monks of Sept-Fons in France extended their missionary work from Beagle Bay to Broome.

 In 1901, Pallottine fathers from Germany took over the Beagle Bay Mission with two priests and four brothers.
 In 1907, the St John of God Sisters began to run a mission school at Beagle Bay and in 1918 the famous church was opened.
 It features a pearl shell altar which is now a tourist attraction.
 The Beagle Bay Mission subsequently became home to Indigenous people from across the Kimberley and further afield.
 Lawman and artist Butcher Joe Nangan lived and worked at the mission from around 1920 to the 1960s.

-In her autobiography, Last Truck Out, Betty Lockyer recalls the Beagle Bay mission in the 1940s as a "Garden of Eden", in which "The men had their jobs to do, each going to their own workplace, whether it was the bakery, gardens or checking the windmills.
-The women stayed at home to look after the babies and little ones ...
-There was no such thing as idle hands."
+In her autobiography, Last Truck Out, Betty Lockyer recalls the Beagle Bay mission in the 1940s as a "Garden of Eden", in which;

 Author and ethnographer Daisy Bates began her life's work at Beagle Bay Mission in the early 1900s.
-Her accounts were among the first attempts at a serious study of Aboriginal Australian culture.
-Her Native Tribes of Western Australia is a detailed collection about Aboriginal people of Western Australia, and she did extensive work on Aboriginal languages.
-Her questionnaires, which were recorded on about 4,000 pages of typescripts, created a vast collection of over 23,000 pages of wordlists of Australian Aboriginal languages, which are now digitised.